evgenyneu/Auk/README.md

 The page control is added to the superview of the scroll view when the `show` method is called.
 If scroll view has no superview the page control will not be added.

+If `scrollView.superview` is `nil` then you may need to move that code that shows the images to the `viewDidAppear` method.

 ## Loading images from insecure HTTP hosts

 If your remote image URLs are not *https* you will need to [add an exception](http://evgenii.com/blog/loading-data-from-non-secure-hosts-in-ios9-with-nsurlsession/) to the **Info.plist** file.
 This will allow the App Transport Security to load the images from insecure HTTP hosts.